-One of the first outlaw brotherhoods in the United States, the Reno Gang was primarily made up of four brothers — Frank, John, Simeon and William Reno who all came from the small rural community of Rockford two miles north of Seymour, Indiana.
+One of the first outlaw brotherhoods in the United States, the Reno Gang was primarily made up of four brothers — Frank, John, Simeon, and William Reno, who all came from the small rural community of Rockford two miles north of Seymour, Indiana.

-The Reno family, comprised of five sons and one daughter, was headed up by J. Wilkison and Julia Ann Reno who owned a 1,200 acre farm.
-Frank was the first son born in 1837, followed by John in 1838, Simeon (“Sim”) in 1843, Clinton in 1847, William in 1848, and Laura, in 1851.
+The Reno family, comprised of five sons and one daughter, was headed up by J. Wilkison and Julia Ann Reno, who owned a 1,200-acre farm.
+Frank was the first son born in 1837, followed by John in 1838, Simeon (“Sim”) in 1843, Clinton in 1847, William in 1848, and Laura in 1851.

 When the Civil War began, Frank and John became “bounty jumpers.”
-At this time, federal recruiting officers paid a cash bounty to any man who signed up for military service, so the Reno’s joined, pocketed the cash and deserted.
+At this time, federal recruiting officers paid a cash bounty to any man who signed up for military service, so the Reno’s joined, pocketed the cash, and deserted.
 Later, they would turn up in another area and go through the whole process again.
-When the draft began, they would make money from prosperous draftees who wanted to avoid the war.
+Then, when the draft began, they would make money from prosperous draftees who wanted to avoid the war.
 After taking the money from the man to be drafted, they would then appear as demanded, only to desert days later.

 The next year, two more post offices were robbed in Dudleytown and Seymour, as well as several retail burglaries.

-In the meantime, Grant Wilson, who had been involved in the Jonesville robbery turned state’s evidence, agreeing to testify against Frank Reno.
-However, before the trial was scheduled, Wilson was murdered and without his testimony, Frank was acquitted.
+In the meantime, Grant Wilson, who had been involved in the Jonesville robbery, turned state’s evidence, agreeing to testify against Frank Reno.
+However, before the trial was scheduled, Wilson was murdered, and without his testimony, Frank was acquitted.

 By July 27, 1865, things had become so bad in the Seymour area that the Seymour Times issued a warning stating: “be wary of thieves and assassins that infest the place.”
-A week later, on August 3, the paper ran an editorial which condemned the lawlessness and called for vigilantes to restore order, stating: “Nothing but Lynch law will save the reputation of this place and its citizens.”
+A week later, on August 3, the paper ran an editorial that condemned the lawlessness and called for vigilantes to restore order, stating: “Nothing but Lynch law will save the reputation of this place and its citizens.”

 Despite the feelings of area citizens, the crime spree continued.
-In early 1866, a Radar House guest’s beheaded body was found floating in the White River and the Courtland post office was robbed on January 11th.
-More murders occurred in February and July, 1866 and the ruthless gang of cut-throats continued to rob travelers who passed through Jackson County as well as branching out to neighboring communities, where they raided numerous merchants and county treasuries.
+In early 1866, a Radar House guest’s beheaded body was found floating in the White River, and the Courtland post office was robbed on January 11th.
+More murders occurred in February, and July 1866, and the ruthless gang of cut-throats continued to rob travelers who passed through Jackson County as well as branching out to neighboring communities, where they raided numerous merchants and county treasuries.

-By this time, they were so well organized that no law official dared to arrest them and witnesses kept silent, in fear of their lives.
+By this time, they were so well organized that no law official dared to arrest them, and witnesses kept silent in fear of their lives.